Pedason82/lovelace-brokkoli-card/README.md

   - timeline
   - consumption

-# Welche Elemente im Optionsmenü verfügbar sind (optional)
+# Which elements are available in the options menu (optional)
-# Standardwerte, wenn nicht definiert: attributes, timeline, consumption, history, details
+# Default values if not defined: attributes, timeline, consumption, history, details
 option_elements:
   - attributes
   - timeline